osbeorn/sic2intel/README.md

 ##1.
 Running the project in Eclipse

 This project uses two custom builders **JFlex** and **JCup**.
 Both Windows and Linux versions of the builders are included in this repository.
-The configuration files can be found in *project/SICXE_2_INTELx86/.externalToolBuilders*.
+The configuration files can be found in *project/SICXE_2_INTELx86/.externalToolBuilders* folder.
 To use the included builders just rename the appropriate files by removing the **windows** or **linux** extension according to your environment.
 These configuration files should work out of the box, but you should still check some of the configured paths by going through the following instructions:

 ###1.1.
 On Windows